oracle/graal/docs/reference-manual/native-image/DebugInfo.md

 So, for example, packages starting with `java.*` or `jdk.*` are JDK classes; packages starting with `org.graal.*` or `com.oracle.svm.*` are GraalVM classes; any other packages are regarded as application classes.

 Sources for JDK runtime classes are retrieved from the _src.zip_ found in the JDK release used to run the native image generation process.
-Retrieved files are cached under subdirectory _sources/jdk_, using the module name (for JDK11) and package name of the associated class to define the directory hierarchy in which the source is located.
+Retrieved files are cached under subdirectory _sources_, using the module name (for JDK11) and package name of the associated class to define the directory hierarchy in which the source is located.

-For example, on Linux the source for `class java.util.HashMap` will be cached in file _sources/jdk/java.base/java/util/HashMap.java_.
+For example, on Linux the source for `class java.util.HashMap` will be cached in file _sources/java.base/java/util/HashMap.java_.
 Debug info records for this class and its methods will identify this source file using the relative directory path _java.base/java/util_ and file name _HashMap.java_.
 On Windows things will be the same modulo use of `\` rather than `/` as the file separator.

 Sources for GraalVM classes are retrieved from zip files or source directories derived from entries in the classpath.
-Retrieved files are cached under subdirectory _sources/graal_, using the package name of the associated class to define the directory hierarchy in which the source is located (e.g., class `com.oracle.svm.core.VM` has its source file cached at `sources/graal/com/oracle/svm/core/VM.java`).
+Retrieved files are cached under subdirectory _sources_, using the package name of the associated class to define the directory hierarchy in which the source is located (e.g., class `com.oracle.svm.core.VM` has its source file cached at `sources/com/oracle/svm/core/VM.java`).

 The lookup scheme for cached GraalVM sources varies depending upon what is found in each classpath entry.
 Given a JAR file entry like _/path/to/foo.jar_, the corresponding file _/path/to/foo.src.zip_ is considered as a candidate zip file system from which source files may be extracted.